liangyongrui/buffer-trigger/readme.md

 ## Introduction

-A trigger for data collection based on volume and time.
+A data collection trigger based on the maximum number and refresh time.

 scenes to be used: